Sarahqin0504/Smith-College-Interactive-Map/cheatsheet_2.md

 "look around": get description of the room and the items in the room

-"use": use things; you can only use computer to search things
+"use": use things; you can only use computer to search things in library

 "enter": allows to enter the building into a specific room or place